Ma-Weijian/HardCore/README.md

-# hardcore
+# HardCore
 HardCore is a kernel defined by users which is derived from ucore.
+It supports multiple process scheduling algorithms, physical memory management algorithms and page replacement algorithms.
 Use qemu.sh to start HardCore on Qemu.
-# HardCore